 Do you Need an Electrician for Installing an Air Source Heat Pump?

-Installing an air source heat pump (ASHP) requires a fundamental understanding of low temperature heating systems, vapour compression cycle principles, weather compensation controls and the behaviour characteristics of the heat pump controls is required to specify the system correctly and commission the operating conditions of the heat pump.
+You'll require a heat pump specialist for installing an air source heat pump, as it requires a fundamental understanding of low temperature heating systems, vapour compression cycle principles, weather compensation controls and the behaviour characteristics of the heat pump controls is required to specify the system correctly and commission the operating conditions of the heat pump.

 Air source heat pumps have a refrigerant vapour compression cycle and run at low temperatures to optimise efficiency.
 There are a number of contributing factors that can influence the efficiency and ASHPs are not devices that simply turn on and off like traditional boilers.

 All of the working settings must be set up or the technology may not achieve the desired results or alternatively could use a lot more electricity.